18.2 2017 – 21.5 2017

 The performances that Ulay and Abramović made together often lasted for many hours.
 Abramović has continued to develop so-called durational performance on her own, in pieces such as her now classic The Artist is Present (2010), in which she met visitors’ eyes at MoMA in New York every day for three months.
 Travel, to places such as India, Tibet, Australia and Brazil, and the encounter with non-Western cultural traditions is another perpetual theme.
 In her exploration of mediation and transition, she has engaged in a series of Transitory Objects – pieces that are intended as implements and triggers rather than as sculptures.
 She developed new collective projects, partly based on the German Fluxus artist Joseph Beuys’ ideas on social sculpture – a collective generation of energies and non-verbal dialogue, as a means of influencing the time we are living in.

-Reperformances will be performed daily in the exhibition, and 27 February–5 March a brand new performance by the artist will take place at the Eric Ericson Hall.
+Reperformances will be performed daily in the exhibition, and 27 February–5 March the brand new performance The Cleaner will take place at the Eric Ericson Hall.

 Curator: Lena Essling

-Curators: Lena Essling, Moderna Museet and Tine Colstrup, Louisiana Museum of Modern Art, Humlebæk.
+Curators: Lena Essling, Moderna Museet, Tine Colstrup, Louisiana Museum of Modern Art and Susanne Kleine, Bundeskunsthalle.

-Exhibition organised by Moderna Museet, Stockholm, in collaboration with Louisiana Museum of Modern Art, Humlebæk.
+Exhibition organised by Moderna Museet, Stockholm, in collaboration with Louisiana Museum of Modern Art, Humlebæk and Bundeskunsthalle, Bonn.